Luke Greenfield

-Luke Greenfield (born February 5, 1972) is an American film director, producer, and screenwriter.
+Luke Greenfield (born February 5, 1972) is an American filmmaker.
 He is best known for directing the 2004 film The Girl Next Door.
 Greenfield directed the pilot episode of the television series Aliens in America and produced the film Role Models.
 In 2014, he co-wrote, produced and directed the film Let's Be Cops.

 Early life

 Greenfield was born in Manhasset, New York and was raised in Westport, Connecticut.
 After graduating from Staples High School, he next attended USC School of Cinema-Television where he made several student films including "Alive & Kicking," which won awards at many film festivals.